 In the case of ground cherries, preserves or jams are the way to go.
-This ground cherry preserves recipe contain the whole fruit and the fruit has not been puréed – the individual ground cherries pop and blend together as they cook.
+This ground cherry preserves recipe contains the whole fruit and the fruit has not been puréed – the individual ground cherries pop and blend together as they cook.

 We took small tastes of the ground cherries as they cooked down.
 The flavor of the reduced ground cherries alone (nothing added) was delicious and intensified as the water content reduced.

-Ground cherries also sweet and have a fairly high sugar content on their own, so there’s not much cane sugar added to the preserves recipe below.
+Ground cherries are sweet and have a fairly high sugar content on their own, so there’s not much cane sugar added to the preserves recipe below.
 Extra sugar is necessary for thickening and setting though.

-Oh, and if you don’t have one already, please get yourself a good canning set like this one from Norpro.
+Oh, and if you don’t have one already, please get yourself a good canning set!